France Class - Spring 1 Term

 We generally have three adult-led carpet time sessions a day where specific skills are taught across the curriculum and our daily discrete phonics sessions.

 Home-School Learning –

-We ask parents to read story books regularly to their children at home (at least twice a week) and we will hold book swap sessions from 2:55 – 3:10pm every Friday so children and parents can change the books each week.
-During this session, we will leave out photos of your children’ s learning that week in school and this is a lovely opportunity for parents to talk to children about their learning in school.
+We ask parents to read story books regularly to their children at home (at least twice a week) and we will hold book swap sessions from 2:55 – 3:10pm every Friday so children and parents can change their sharing books each week.

 The EYFS team.

 Do you have any ideas for this page?
 Why not let Mrs Powell-Thomas or Mrs Munro know!

 Have you seen the Kids’ Zone?
 Play games and visit some cool websites.
 You can vote for your favourites.